Not sure where to stay in Florence? Here’s an overview of the main neighborhoods and a selection of some of the best hotels in Florence.

 Best Hotels in San Lorenzo & San Marco

-The charming Hotel Burchianti is only minutes from San Lorenzo church and very close to Firenza Santa Maria train station.
+The charming Hotel Burchianti is only minutes from San Lorenzo church and very close to the Firenze Santa Maria train station.
 You’ll stay in a 15th-century building with beautifully decorated rooms, most of which have ancient frescoes decorating the ceiling.

 NH Collection Palazzo Gaddi is housed in a building from the Renaissance.
-The baroque halls are magnificent, and from the rooftop bar, you’ll have unforgettable views of the cathedral and other Florence landmarks.
+The baroque halls are magnificent, and you’ll have unforgettable views of the cathedral and other Florence landmarks from the rooftop bar.

 Things to do in San Lorenzo & San Marco

 – Take a guided tour of the Medici Chapels and learn about this famous family and one of Michelangelo’s greatest masterpieces.

 – You can also visit the Medici Chapels independently, buying a Reserved Entrance Ticket beforehand.